-Registration is now closed for 2022.
-INSIGHT REACH is supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), it is a continuation of our NIH-funded program that will connect students globally with a shared interest in Injury and Violence Prevention Research.
+INSIGHT REACH originated with funding from the Josiah Macy Jr. Foundation and is supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), it is a continuation of our NIH-funded program that will connect students globally with a shared interest in Injury and Violence Prevention.

 Completion of the digital curriculum within four weeks’ timeline will result in a Certificate in Injury and Violence Prevention.

 Additional opportunities availability to engage with INSIGHT Alumni mentors, Career Coach Mentors, and healthcare professionals.

 This is a condensed introductory curriculum offered by our leading experts to provide a glimpse of Injury and Violence Prevention Research.
-We have created a four-week curriculum that can be completed within an eight-week schedule timeframe.
+This program was created to be a four-week curriculum that can be completed within an eight-week schedule timeframe.
 You can expect to dedicate three hours a week to complete the program successfully.

 Week 1 – Introduction to Injury and Violence Prevention

 Week 2 – Introduction to Research Methodology within Injury and Violence Prevention